Submit a Review & Earn an Amazon Gift Card

 If you know of a relevant reference for Clocinnamox mesylate, please let us know.

-Keywords: Clocinnamox mesylate, supplier, irreversible, mu-opioids, m-opioids, μ-opioids, receptors, antagonists, NIH, 10443, C-CAM, Mu, Opioid, Receptors, Tocris Bioscience
+Keywords: Clocinnamox mesylate, Clocinnamox mesylate supplier, irreversible, mu-opioids, m-opioids, μ-opioids, receptors, antagonists, NIH, 10443, C-CAM, Mu, Opioid, Receptors, 0898, Tocris Bioscience

-Currently there are no citations for Clocinnamox mesylate.
 Do you know of a great paper that uses Clocinnamox mesylate from Tocris?
-If so please let us know.
+Please let us know.

 Written by Sonia Tucci, Lynsay Kobelis and Tim Kirkham, this review provides a synopsis of the increasing number of peptides that have been implicated in appetite regulation and energy homeostasis; putative roles of the major peptides are outlined and compounds available from Tocris are listed.